maldr0w/dev-UA/README.md

-# dev-UA - Development of Uartic project
+# dev-UA - Development of Uarctic project
 ## Description and motivations:
 - This project is part of a summer job at UIT
 - The goal is to create a program that find the most time and cost efficient pathing for ships travelling in the arctic region